-3 Internal Audit Function
+7.3 Internal Audit Function

-In accordance with the Board Charter it is the Board's responsibility to oversee the effectiveness of the risk management framework, internal control and compliance in the Group that covers both financial and non-financial risks;
+In accordance with the Board Charter, it is the Board's responsibility to oversee the effectiveness of the risk management framework, internal control and compliance in the Group that covers both financial and non-financial risks.

-The ARC assists the Board in carrying out its accounting, auditing, financial reporting and risk management responsibilities and the Group Chief Risk Officer (Group CRO) has responsibility for management of the Group's risk function and has access to the Chairman of the ARC.
+The ARC assists the Board in carrying out its accounting, auditing, financial reporting, compliance and risk management responsibilities.